-So if your looking for a destination to provide non-stop sailing, culture, and extra activities, Jericoacoara is perfect for you!
+So if you’re looking for a destination to provide non-stop sailing and a lively atmosphere Jericoacoara is perfect for you!

 Very good good normal bad

 Jeri's coastline runs EW, therefore in perfect line with the equator.
 Thus allowing the unobstructed trade winds all the way from Africa to hit with full force.
 It arrives in June and stays until January/February.
 The vast majority of theses days (90%), offer 4.2 - 4.7 sailing conditions, and 3.5 or less for the ladies.